AlphaGameDeveloper/AlphaGame.dev/pages/about.md

 * Jinja2

 ## MBTI, Alignment, and Annegram
 For all you MBTI nerds (You're in good company!
 I am also a MBTI nerd), I am a [ENTP Personality Type][entp-personality], also called *"The Debater"*.
-My alignment is [Chaotic Neutral][chaotic-neutral]. and my annegram is 7w8.
+My alignment is [Chaotic Neutral][chaotic-neutral].
+My enneagram type is 7w8.
+My instinctual variant is so/sx.

 [entp-personality]: https://16personalities.com/entp-personality
 [chaotic-neutral]: https://easydamus.com/chaoticneutral.html